 Sree Uppu was a research assistant in SOMA Lab in 2017.
 She is currently a Software Engineer at Amazon Web Services (AWS) and works on building real time data streaming pipelines to study customer cache profiles and perform anomaly detection on the network data.
 Prior to that she was a Performance Engineer with the Traffic and Performance Management Team at Verizon Digital Media Services.

 Youshan Zhang was a research assistant in SOMA Lab in 2018.
 From SOMA Lab he went on to earn his Ph.D. in computer science from Lehigh University.
-Today, he is postdoctoral fellow at Cornell College of Veterinary Medicine.
-His research interests lie in computer vision, artificial intelligence, text, image, and shape analysis.
-Specifically, he is interested in developing computational methodologies for image understanding problems in the fields of medical image analysis (such as using machine learning methods to discover the underlying mechanisms of diseases) and computer vision (such as identifying the position of an object).
+Today, he is an assistant professor in Computer Science and Artificial Intelligence at Yeshiva University.
+Prior to Yeshiva University he was a postdoctoral fellow at Cornell College of Veterinary Medicine.
+His research interests lie in artificial intelligence, machine learning, computer vision, transfer learning, manifold learning, and shape analysis.

 Likhit Darmapuri was a research assistant in SOMA Lab from 2017 to 2019.
 He is currently a Software Engineer at Google, working on infrastructure for safe handling of private and personally identifiable data.
 He has also worked extensively on search infrastructure, and text classification.